Skip to main content

 It's the pacing, not the content

-The same team followed up in 2015 to figure out what was actually causing the effect.
+The same team followed up in 2015 to figure out what was driving the effect.
 Was it the fantasy content?
 The humour?
 The specific show?
 (Lillard, 2015)

 It was the pacing.
 Rapid scene changes, quick cuts between unrelated moments, sudden shifts in volume.
 The toddler brain tries to keep up with each new thing, and the effort of processing all that change uses up the same cognitive resources needed for self-control, planning, and focused attention.

-Slow-paced content doesn't have this problem.
-When scenes change gradually and the pace matches a toddler's processing speed, there's no cognitive overload.
-The brain has time to absorb what's happening.
+Slower-paced content appears to avoid this pattern.
+When scenes change gradually and the pace is closer to a toddler's processing speed, there's less cognitive load.
+The brain has more time to absorb what's happening.

 What to look for